 The branding phase included strategy, market research, brand repositioning and the redesign of Cousiño-Macul’s corporate image and materials.
 Later, in the brand communications phase, DAf employed local insights to develop a communication campaign concept, which was then captured in a key visual and videos for digital and OOH channels.

-The challenge was to create and execute this full campaign in such a way as to attract younger wine drinkers to Cousiño-Macul, without alienating their loyal consumer base.
+The challenge was to create and execute a full campaign that refreshed Cousiño-Macul’s image, therefore reconnecting with, rather than alienating, their loyal consumer base.

-We began the process by leading market research with a third-party consultancy, designed to deliver both quantitative and qualitative insights into consumer perception of Cousiño-Macul.
+We began the process by leading market research designed to deliver both quantitative and qualitative insights into consumer perception of Cousiño-Macul.

 The results were solid, revealing three main takeaways.
 Firstly, despite not changing a stroke on labels or communications in a quarter century, the brand was perceived positively by the Chilean people, particularly residents of Santiago.
 Secondly, the wine itself was viewed as having an excellent taste, aroma and good portfolio of grape varieties.
 Thirdly, while its competitors ranked higher in terms of consumer top-of-mind, the Cousiño-Macul brand was still firmly ingrained in their collective psyche.